kushagharahi/iHealth-track-offline-sync/README.md

 A Python library and script to securely authenticate and download offline blood pressure readings directly from an iHealth Track (KN-550BT) monitor over Bluetooth, bypassing the official app.

-## Architecture
-The project is split into two layers:
-1. `kn550bt.py`: The core library.
-Exposes a clean `KN550BT_Client` that handles all Bluetooth communication, encryption (`XXTEA2`), and raw byte-parsing.
-It returns clean `BloodPressureRecord` python objects.
-2. `log_to_csv.py`: The consumer application.
-Imports the core library, retrieves the readings, and appends them to a CSV log file while strictly preventing duplicates.

 ## Requirements
 - Python 3.7+
 - macOS/Linux/Windows with Bluetooth LE support